yazdanparasthesam/machine-learning-zoocamp/Capstone2/README.md

 The `requirements.txt` file is committed to the repository to ensure compatibility with standard Python environments and Docker builds.

+## 📊 Monitoring

+Basic monitoring is implemented by:

+- Logging prediction probabilities
+- Tracking class distribution over time
+- Generating drift analysis reports (optional extension with Evidently)
+- Prediction drift is monitored using Evidently.
+- Model predictions are logged and periodically compared against a reference distribution to detect data drift.

 ## 🧪 Reproducibility

 - All dependencies are listed in `requirements.txt`